ppy/osu-stream/MAPPING.md

 |Stream|-|6|
 |Expert|-|8|

-***OD and HP drain is also ignored.**
+***OD and HP drain are also ignored.**

 ## Extra metadata

 Unlike osu!, osu!stream requires extra metadata to be included in your beatmap.
-In your beatmap's folder, create a file named "metadata.txt" and paste in the following:
+This metadata is view In your beatmap's folder, create a file named "metadata.txt" and paste in the following:

 	Title: